mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 ### Core

-A plain object graph containing only _pure functions_.
+An aggregation of _pure functions_.

 From [Wikipedia](https://en.wikipedia.org/wiki/Pure_function):
 > In computer programming, a __pure function__ is a function that has the following properties: